stan-dev/posteriordb/doc/KEYWORDS.md

 Posterior keywords
 ==================

-Below are the definition of some of the keywords used:
+Below are the definition of some of the keywords used.
+These are tags added to posterior that we known.
+Hence, there might exist posteriors that should have the keyword where it is currently missing.
+If you see this, please file an issue and we will try to fix it.

 ```arm book```: Posteriors that can be found in Gelman, A., & Hill, J. (2006).
 Data analysis using regression and multilevel/hierarchical models.
 Cambridge university press.